MarkWillDebug/Chrome-password-revealer/README.md

 * Click "load unpacked extension" and upload the extracted folder.

+* ( You might get an error that maniifest.json is missing,upload the folder containing files,not folder1->folder2->files)You should upload folder2 not folder1.

 * You are good to go now.

 ## How to work on a particular website